bmrolo/RaycastScripts/README.md

 # raycastScripts
 ---
-- A showcase of my Rasycast scripts
+- A showcase of my Raycast scripts

 - I intend to showcase these scripts as I want to share the value I gain from the scripts, and spread the power of Raycast!